The X-Files: Revelations

 The X-Files: Revelations collection is a DVD release containing selected episodes from the first to the sixth seasons of the American science fiction television series The X-Files.
 Released on July 8, 2008, the collection has received mostly positive response from critics.
 The episodes collected in the release were chosen by writers Chris Carter and Frank Spotnitz, and include entries in the series' overarching mythology, as well as standalone Monster-of-the-Week stories.
 Spotnitz intended the release to act as an entry point for viewers new to the series.
+In some markets, the collection was released under the name The X-Files: Essentials.

 Production

 The episodes on the collection represent the personal choices of series writers Chris Carter and Frank Spotnitz, who recorded introductions for each of their selections.
 Spotnitz wanted the collection to serve as an introduction to the series for those who were unfamiliar with it, noting "if you were so motivated you could go back and look at these eight episodes and really get an idea of the breadth and scope of the series".